arthurjguerra/revwallet/README.md

 # revwallet
-Simple Web application to practice infrastructure as code, CI/CD, immutable infrastructure, and software development.
-This application is a basic wallet where a user can add and withdraw money.
+Wallet API where users can deposit, withdraw, and check the balance of a wallet.
+The objective to practice infrastructure as code, CI/CD, immutable infrastructure, and software development (Python).

 ## TODO
 - [X] Implement unit tests to validate three operations in a wallet: check current wallet balance, deposit money to a wallet and withdraw money from a wallet.